swcarpentry/shell-novice/episodes/04-pipefilter.md

 Now that we know a few basic commands, we can finally look at the shell's most powerful feature: the ease with which it lets us combine existing programs in new ways.
-We'll start with the directory called `shell-lesson-data/molecules` that contains six files describing some simple organic molecules.
+We'll start with the directory `shell-lesson-data/exercise-data/proteins` that contains six files describing some simple organic molecules.
 The `.pdb` extension indicates that these files are in Protein Data Bank format, a simple text format that specifies the type and position of each atom in the molecule.

 ~~~
-$ ls molecules
+$ ls proteins
 ~~~
 {: .language-bash}